Zion National Park Visitor Center

 Vacation Itinerary

 The Zion Canyon Visitor Center is open daily from 8 am to 5 pm, with extended hours in the spring, summer, and fall.
-The visitor center is filled with displays and information about the park.
-There are also ranger talks offered, from late March through November, which are held outside on the patio.
-This can be a nice break from hiking and driving and quite educational.
+The large building is filled with displays and information about the park.
+Ranger talks offered late March through November are held outside on the patio.
+These mini-presentations can be a nice break from hiking and driving and of course are quite educational.
+Just a short jaunt down the Zion-Mt.
+Carmel Highway is the Zion Natural History Museum.
+Inside the museum are more park displays demonstrating the history, flora, fauna, geology and other aspects of the park.
+An outstanding, twenty-two minute film plays throughout the day explaining how this Utah park was formed.
+There is no fee to watch.

 |